By the end of this section, you will be able to:

 |Variable ratio||Reinforcement is delivered after an unpredictable number of responses (e.g., after 1, 4, 5, and 9 responses).||High and steady response rate||Gambling|

 Now let’s combine these four terms.
 A fixed interval reinforcement schedule is when behavior is rewarded after a set amount of time.
 For example, June undergoes major surgery in a hospital.
-During recovery, she is expected to experience pain and will require prescription medications for pain relief.
+During recovery, they are expected to experience pain and will require prescription medications for pain relief.
 June is given an IV drip with a patient-controlled painkiller.
-Her doctor sets a limit: one dose per hour.
-June pushes a button when pain becomes difficult, and she receives a dose of medication.
+Their doctor sets a limit: one dose per hour.
+June pushes a button when pain becomes difficult, and they receive a dose of medication.
 Since the reward (pain relief) only occurs on a fixed interval, there is no point in exhibiting the behavior when it will not be rewarded.

 With a variable interval reinforcement schedule, the person or animal gets the reinforcement based on varying amounts of time, which are unpredictable.
 Say that Manuel is the manager at a fast-food restaurant.
 Every once in a while someone from the quality control division comes to Manuel’s restaurant.
 If the restaurant is clean and the service is fast, everyone on that shift earns a $20 bonus.
 Manuel never knows when the quality control person will show up, so he always tries to keep the restaurant clean and ensures that his employees provide prompt and courteous service.
 His productivity regarding prompt service and keeping a clean restaurant are steady because he wants his crew to earn the bonus.